Vocabulary for Domain Specifications

 Domain Specifications are defined in an RDF-conform format (JSON-LD).
 Therefore, we introduce a vocabulary that contains new terms (where we can't reuse existing terms) needed for DomainSpecifications and its related uses (e.g. DS-Lists, verification results).
-The vocabulary file should be available at its namespace http://vocab.sti2.at/ds/arrow-up-right (content negotiation enabled).
-The vocabulary file can also be found on this Wikiarrow-up-right, please check that out for details.
+The vocabulary file should be available at its namespace <http://vocab.sti2.at/ds/> (content negotiation enabled).
+The vocabulary file can also be found [on this Wiki](https://github.com/semantifyit/ds-specifications/tree/e9c8b596dd30264fee3cdfc50d797c3e1b471fbf/DS-Vocabulary/Input/domain-specification-vocabulary.jsonld), please check that out for details.

 This vocabulary should cover the introduced terms needed for following document types: